TheOnodrim/Shield/README.md

 Photo Source: https://image.freepik.com/free-vector/golden-shield-retro-design_12454-5380.jpg

 Shield is a zero configuration, single file python script made to be run to harden and secure your Debian or Debian based OS.
+The python script is used to create a UI and automate the running of the bash hardening scripts.

 - Zero installation
 - Zero configuration